The brain thrives on mental stimulation, which can be accomplished in a number of ways. Online brain training programs have become very popular.

-Here are my impressions of five of the more well-known programs – Lumosity, Anti-Aging Games, Dakim BrainFitness, Posit Science, and DaisyBrains.
+Here are my impressions of some of the more well-known programs — Lumosity, Anti-Aging Games, Dakim BrainFitness, and DaisyBrains.
 You’ll see that all training programs are not created equal and no one program is right for everyone.

 Lumosity — Popular with 25-34 Year Olds

-Lumosity is by far the most popular brain training program, with over 20 million users and over 150,000 likes on Facebook.
+Lumosity is by far the most popular brain training program, with over 50 million users worldwide.
 I suspected that their target audience was for people somewhat younger than me, but was very surprised to learn that their main audience is 25-34!